 Parents and caregivers get to spend quality time creating with their kids in a laid-back environment.
 And let’s face it—Home Depot also wins here!
 We definitely picked up a can of paint we may have bought elsewhere just because we were in the store.
 May as well combine family fun and errands.

-Home Depot recommends these workshops for ages 5-12, but my 3.5 year old did just fine with some help, and absolutely loved the experience!
+Home Depot Kids Workshops are recommended for children ages 5-12, but my 3.5-year-old did just fine with some help, and absolutely loved the experience!
 We’ve already got next month’s workshop on the calendar so we can go again and collect our next pin.
 If your family could use a free, fun weekend activity, just head to any Home Depot on the first Saturday of the month!